 - (Who) witness and victim’s report.

-It is also better if there is another supporting proof or evidence like pictures of the incident.
+It is also better if there is other supporting proof or evidence like pictures of the incident.

 Step 3: Filing of the Official Insurance Claim

 Once the written reports and supporting documents are gathered, the company’s HR Department files an official claim on behalf of the injured employee.
-It will be passed to the claims administrator and the corresponding Workers’ Compensation Agency Office (WCAO) of the state for processing the claim.
+In addition, it will be passed to the claims administrator and the corresponding WCAO of the state for processing the claim.

 The timeframe to file the report differs per state.
-The norm is usually one and three years from the date of injury or death.
-An example of this is the state of Colorado.
-Written reports must be submitted within four days after the incident or lose one-day compensation for each day of delay.
+Furthermore, the norm is usually one and three years from the date of injury or death.
+Also, an example of this is the state of Colorado.
+Furthermore, written reports must be submitted within four days after the incident, or lose one day of compensation for each day of delay.
 Earlier the report is filed, the better.
-Below is a chart to help employers check the deadlines of filing the workers’ compensation claim per state.
+In addition, below is a chart to help employers check the deadlines for filing the workers’ compensation claim per state.

 Submitting a Written Report to the Employer (or Human Resources)*

 Prescribed deadlines start from the date of the accident or injury.
 Failure to file the report could result in the denial of workers’ compensation claims.
-It is possible that some states already made amendments with the list, particularly on report submission extension.
+It is possible that some states already made amendments to the list, particularly on the report submission extension.
 It was consolidated in January 2018.

 Filing a Workers’ Compensation Claim with the Insurer**

-The Workers’ Compensation program “no-fault clause” means the injured employee may file a claim regardless of who is at fault.
-However, depending on the state administering it, two statutes of limitations is used to validate the claim:
+The Workers’ Compensation program’s (employees guide) “no-fault clause” means the injured employee may file a claim regardless of who is at fault.
+However, depending on the state administering it, two statutes of limitations are used to validate the claim:

 (1) according to the timeline of the injury or illness incurred, and